YunbeiOu/ScopingReview_EPC_PricePremium/README.md

 This repository deposits all the search commands, data, and code used for our research paper to allow for reproducibility.

-## Authors
-Yunbei Ou, Nick Bailey, David Philip McArthur, Qunshan Zhao
+Authors: Yunbei Ou, Nick Bailey, David Philip McArthur, Qunshan Zhao

-## Citation
+Citation:
 Yunbei Ou, Nick Bailey, David Philip McArthur, Qunshan Zhao, The price premium of residential energy performance certificates: A scoping review of the European literature, Energy and Buildings,